topal-team/rockmate/solvers/HILP_gurobi.md

   computing $k$ during phase $t$ or having it saved before

 **Constraints about phantom nodes**
-* For each subgraph, and for each option:
+* For each layer, and for each option:
   * A phantom can be saved after phase $t$ only if it was saved before or the FWD is computed during $t$
   * If a phantom was saved before phase $t$ and its BWD was not computed during $t$, then it is still saved after $t$